20 Best YouTube Channels for Back-end and Front-end Engineers

 Watching this ex-Vercel TypeScript guru delivers all things TypeScript which will make you dream, think, and eat in TypeScript only.

 Matt sits on a gold mine of knowledge about this language and shares it dedicatedly with everyone.
 You can find quick tip videos, deep dive videos, libraries, resources, and new TypeScript releases and that is still not the end!
+His recent content has expanded to cover emerging libraries like Effect, Zod 4 updates, and even AI development tools like Vercel's AI SDK, showing his ability to stay current with the TypeScript ecosystem.

 He is actively engaging with his community through Twitter, where he also huddles ideas for his next videos based on the challenges others talk about when working with TypeScript.
 Truly a great channel where beginners or advanced engineers can learn a lot.